Nick Carter: 2006 incident

-In October 2017, Radar Online reported on a March 2006 incident involving a 20-year-old fan at a house party, with information obtained from an incident report from the police department in West Allis, Wisconsin.
-The alleged victim, whose name was not disclosed, stated that after drinking with Carter and his friend, Rob Kalouch, Carter digitally penetrated her and the two men forced her to perform oral sex.
+In October 2017, Radar Online reported on a March 2006 incident involving a 20-year-old fan at a house party.
+Information was obtained from an incident report filed by police in West Allis, Wisconsin.
+The alleged victim, whose name was not disclosed, stated that after drinking with Carter and his friend Rob Kalouch, she was digitally penetrated by Carter and was forced to perform oral sex on both men.
 She stated that she refused them, telling them that she had a boyfriend and was "saving herself for marriage".
-The alleged victim stated that later the two attempted to have sex with her later as she pretended to be asleep.
-The report stated that afterwards, she was brought to the hospital by her sister, where she was interviewed by police.
-The victim did not press charges, and Carter refused to speak with investigators regarding the incident.
+The alleged victim stated that the two attempted to have intercourse with her later, as she pretended to be asleep.
+The report indicated that afterward, she was brought to the hospital and interviewed by police.
+The victim did not press charges, and the case was closed in June 2006.